upperlinecode/oo-cash-register/README.md

 ### Instructions
 Follow along with the specs in `spec/amazon_transaction_spec.rb`.
-Remember to run your specs in the terminal by entering `learn` from the main directory of this lab.
+Remember to run your specs in the terminal by entering `rspec` from the main directory of this lab.

 Write your code in the `amazon_transaction.rb` file.